exyi/coberec/docs/thesis/intro.md

 # Introduction

-Modern software engineering practices often lead to need of lots of boilerplate code.
+Modern software engineering practices often lead to a need to write a lot of repetitive code.
-Such code is not only annoying to write, but also makes reading the code tedious.
+Such code is not only labour-intensive to write, but also makes reading tedious.
+Programmer usually call the repetitive code with little information [**boilerplate code**](https://en.wikipedia.org/wiki/Boilerplate_code).
 While the programming practices are likely going to reduce the maintenance cost as a whole, the boilerplate code is often troublesome to maintain - for example, multiple symbols might have to be renamed instead of a single one.